samtools/tabix/README.md

 * presets can be used for indexing : `pairs`, `merged_nodups`, `old_merged_nodups` for 2D indexing, `gff`, `vcf`, `bed`, `sam` for 1D indexing.
 Default is `pairs`.
 * For the recognized file extensions, the `-p` option can be dropped: `.pairs.gz`, `.vcf.gz`, `gff.gz`, `bed.gz`, `sam.gz`
 * Custom column specification (-s, -d, -b, -e, -u, -v) overrides file extension recognition.
 The custom specification must always have at least chr1_column (-s).
+* use `-w <character>` option to change region split character (default '|', see below the [Querying](#querying) section for details).
+This is useful when your chromosome names contain the '|' character. (e.g. `-w '^'`)

 #### List of chromosome pairs
+This command prints out all chromosome pairs in the file.
+It assumes that the index file exists.
 ```
 pairix -l textfile.gz
 ```

 #### Total linecount
-This is equivalent to but much faster than `gunzip -c | wc -l`
+This is equivalent to but much faster than `gunzip -c | wc -l`.
+The line count is stored in the index and this command assumes that the index file exists.
 ```
 pairix -n textfile.gz
 ```